cartoon-raccoon/lemur/README.md

 This would probably be good enough for a simple scripting language, but I plan to add my own other items to it, such as:

 - Import statements (for multi-file projects)
+- For and while loops (inexplicably not included in Monkey)
 - Classes / Structs (for clustered data and binding methods to them)
 - Method calls for classes
 - Traits / Interfaces (can be used for operator overloading)